 Gerry Holdsworth (1904-1985)

-Commander Gerry Holdsworth, after whom the Trust is named, was one of the outstanding figures of SOE during the Second World War.
+Commander Gerry Holdsworth, after whom the Charity is named, was one of the outstanding figures of SOE during the Second World War.

 Born in 1904, he worked as a rubber planter and in film production before the outbreak of war swept him into Section D, one of SOE’s forebears.
 Early in the conflict he served secretly in Norway and Sweden before returning to Britain in the summer of 1940 and joining SOE.
 With a commission in the Intelligence Corps, he worked for a time preparing stay-behind groups in readiness for a German invasion.